Drohobych (also spelled Drogobych, Drogobich, Drohobich) is a city located in Lviv region of Ukraine.

-The city is standing at the confluence of the Seret and the Tysmenytsia rivers about 90 km from Lviv city by highway.
+The city is standing at the confluence of the Seret and the Tysmenytsia rivers about 90 km from Lviv by highway.

-The phone code is +380 3244; the postal codes - 82100-82119.
+Phone code - +380 3244; postal codes - 82100-82119.

 The town was captured by Nazi Germany army soon after beginning of the war against the USSR in July, 1941.
-That time Drohobych had large Jewish community.
-Large ghetto was formed and later, in June 1943, liquidated by Nazis.
+That time, the city had large Jewish community.
+Ghetto was formed and later, in June 1943, liquidated by Nazis.

-The city remained the status of Drohobych oblast center after the World War II until 1959 when the region became the part of Lviv oblast of the Ukrainian SSR.
+The city remained the status of regional center after the World War II until 1959 when the area became the part of Lviv region of the Ukrainian SSR.

 Roman Catholic Church of St. Bartholomew.
 The church was built by the order of Polish King Wladyslaw Jagiello in 1392, but consecrated only in 1511.
 Massive Gothic building was constructed on the site of the palace of Galicia-Volyn principality.
 Defensive tower located nearby was used as bell tower of the church.

 The church was brought to Drohobych from the Precarpathian village Nadeevo in 1656 and mounted in place of the burnt.
 In 1678, the bell tower was built.
 The interior is painted with magnificent frescos of S. Meditskiy, old carved iconostasis is preserved.

 Drohobych city architecture

 Choral Synagogue.
 It was the largest synagogue in Eastern Galicia, built in 1842-1865 years for the large Jewish community of Drohobych that played an important role in the economic life of the city.

 Museum Drohobychina.
-Local History Museum “Drohobychina” is located in a building constructed in 1894.
+Local History Museum is located in a building constructed in 1894.
 The exhibition is based on the collections of Count Lyantskoronskiy, Hirovskaya Jesuit School and Samborski museum.

 Hotel “Drohobych”.
 This tourist complex is located in the very center of the city.
 Main services: cafe-bar, sauna, beauty salon, parking.
-Address: Drohobych, Shevchenko Str., 1.
+Shevchenko Street, 1.
 Contact phones: +380 3244 2 00 49, +380 3244 3 58 84.

 Hotel “Lemon”.
 The hotel is located at the entrance to Drohobych from Truskavets.
 Main services: restaurant (Ukrainian cuisine), sauna, pool, gym, parking, excursions.
-Address: Drohobych, Kozlovskiy Str., 1.
+Kozlovskiy Street, 1.
 Contact phones: +380 3244 1 02 62, +380 3244 1 02 72.